Coderad32/Coderad32/README.md

 With **Collaboration** / **Contribution** / **Support**
 I desire to build new projects on github with your kindness &&|| support.
+Builder of Practical & Futuristic Ideas

+I’m a self‑taught developer based in the mountains of Colorado, where I work remotely and build software that blends creativity, practicality, and curiosity.

+Exploring new tools, designing clean interfaces, and developing systems that solve real problems — from blockchain experiments to polished resume websites.
+Self‑driven learner who enjoys the independence of remote work and the quiet of the mountains.

+To build things — whether it’s a polished website, a futuristic concept, or a clever automation script.
+Every project is a chance to learn something new.

 So ... without any further-ado [Mars Preserve Co-Op]{Source Code} at github.com/marspreserve > Research | Educational > Repository.